Jayaranjani/messenger-authentication-okta-integration-blueprint/blueprint/index.md

 const challenge = generateCodeChallenge(verifier); // eslint-disable-line //Generate code challenge for PKCE support in OAuth
 ```

-### Run the sample authentication app
+### Run the sample app

-This blueprint includes a sample authentication app that you can run locally or from the Blueprint repo.
+This blueprint includes a sample app that you can run locally or from the Blueprint repo.

 :::primary
 **Note**: Regardless of the location from where you run the sample app, you need a Genesys Cloud user account in order for it to work.
-Our sample app   * [enables authenticated sign-in with the Okta Auth JavaScript SDK](#enable-authenticated-sign-in-with-the-Okta-Auth-JavaScript-SDK "Goes to the Enable authenticated sign-in with the Okta Auth JavaScript SDK section).
+Our sample app [enables authenticated sign-in with the Okta Auth JavaScript SDK](#enable-authenticated-sign-in-with-the-Okta-Auth-JavaScript-SDK "Goes to the Enable authenticated sign-in with the Okta Auth JavaScript SDK section).
 :::

 To run the sample app from the Blueprint repo: